Post

 • Detect frameworks/libraries in use (LangChain, Transformers, etc.)

-• Identify external resources (plugins, databases, file systems, external APIs, etc.)
+• Identify connected external resources (plugins, DB, file systems, external APIs, etc.)

 Prompt Injection